Research Databases & Digital Collections

 Database on technical information on the distinct collection of terms, materials, techniques used in the fields of art conservation and historic preservation.
 Developed in 1997 at the MFA Boston.

-American Institute of Conservation ; APT (The Association for Preservation Technology International) ; CAC-ACCR (Canadian Association for Conservation of Cultural Property = Association canadienne pour la conservation et la restauration des biens culturels) ; Canadian Conservation Institute ; CCQ (Centre de conservation Québec) ; The Getty Conservation Institute ; HAWK Hornemann Institut ; Heritage Europe ; ICA Art Conservation ; ICCROM (International Centre for the Study of the Preservation and Restoration of Cultural Property) ; ICOM (International Council of Museums) ; ICOMOS (International Council on Monuments and Sites) ; ICR (Istituto centrale per il restauro) ; IHBC (Institute of Historic Building Conservation) ; Museum SOS ; NPS (National Center for Preservation Technology & Training) ; WMF (World Monument Fund) [...]
+American Institute of Conservation ; APT (Association for Preservation Technology International) ; CAC-ACCR (Canadian Association for Conservation of Cultural Property = Association canadienne pour la conservation et la restauration des biens culturels) ; Canadian Conservation Institute ; CCQ (Centre de conservation Québec) ; Getty Conservation Institute ; HAWK Hornemann Institut ; Heritage Europe ; ICA Art Conservation ; ICCROM (International Centre for the Study of the Preservation and Restoration of Cultural Property) ; ICOM (International Council of Museums) ; ICOMOS (International Council on Monuments and Sites) ; ICR (Istituto centrale per il restauro) ; IHBC (Institute of Historic Building Conservation) ; Museum SOS ; NPS (National Center for Preservation Technology and Training) ; WMF (World Monument Fund) [...]

 CoOL : Conservation OnLine is a freely accessible platform to generate and disseminate resources for those working to preserve cultural heritage worldwide.
 Operated by the FAIC (Foundation for Advancement in Conservation).